uriel-reyes/sellertools/README.md

 sellertools addresses the needs of businesses operating multi-seller models by providing a unified management interface built on commercetools.
 The application enables:

-- Streamlined management across multiple business models (B2B2C, marketplaces, franchises, field sales)
+- Streamlined management across multiple business models (B2B2C, marketplaces, franchises, field sales, and more!)
 - Empowerment of individual sellers with their own dedicated management tools
 - Scalable architecture that adapts to different business requirements
 - Simplified integration with the commercetools ecosystem